-Coal isn’t the only black substance Newcastle peddles en masse, with coffee becoming the city’s 21st century obsession.
-The epicentre of the burgeoning cafe scene is Darby St, a hub of clothes shops, homeware boutiques, music stores, trendy restaurants, and comfy coffee shops linking the city centre with Bar Beach.
+Coal isn’t the only black substance Newcastle peddles en masse; coffee has now become the city’s 21st-century obsession.
+The epicentre of the cafe scene is Darby Street, a hub of clothes shops, homeware boutiques, music stores, trendy restaurants and comfy coffee shops linking the city centre with Bar Beach.
 Three Monkeys is an institution, and it’s surrounded by lots of other great places for a cuppa.

 Australia’s second oldest city also has the country’s oldest wine region on its doorstep.
-The Hunter Valley – just 45 minutes’ drive from Newcastle – is home to more than 150 wineries that produces world-renowned Semillon, as well as quality Chardonnay, Shiraz, and Cabernet Sauvignon as well.
-And that’s before we even wax lyrical about the Hunter’s mouth-watering restaurants, relaxing day spas, gourmet food artisans, and much more.
+The Hunter Valley – just 45 minutes’ drive from Newcastle – is home to more than 150 wineries that produce world-renowned Semillon, as well as quality Chardonnay, Shiraz and Cabernet Sauvignon.
+And that’s before we even wax lyrical about the Hunter’s mouth-watering restaurants, relaxing day spas, gourmet food artisans and much more.

-Another must-visit region just a short drive from the city centre is Port Stephens – a pristine patch of 26 sparkling beaches, lush national park, a resident pod of 140 bottlenose dolphins, and Australia’s largest sand dune system.
-The Worimi Conservation Lands stretch more than 32km along the coast and tower 40 metres above the beach, best tackled by 4WD, quad bike, or on the back of a board if you’re feeling adventurous.
+Another must-visit region just a short drive from the city centre is Port Stephens – a pristine patch of 26 sparkling beaches, a lush national park, a resident pod of 140 bottlenose dolphins and Australia’s largest sand dune system.
+The Worimi Conservation Lands stretch more than 32km (20mi) along the coast and tower 40 metres (130ft) above the beach, best tackled by 4WD, quad bike or on the back of a board if you’re feeling adventurous.

 Originally built by the British in the 19th century to fend off a possible Russian attack, then called into actual duty against Japanese submarines in World War II, this historic fortification is now a fascinating museum perched above Nobbys Beach in the middle of Newcastle.
 Its location offers a peerless vantage point over the ocean, especially when whales are making their annual migration along the east coast.
 History buffs should also pay a visit to the Convict Lumberyard nearby.

-Beginning life in a former brewery in 1988 then shifting to the old Honeysuckle Railway Workshops in 2011, this vibrant museum takes you through Newcastle’s history.
-That journey goes from early Aboriginal life to British settlement, coal and steel production, and to life today – all within beautifully maintained Victorian railway architecture.
-Culture Vultures should also pop into the Newcastle Art Gallery to see their collection of 5000 works.
+Having started life as a former brewery in 1988, then shifting to the old Honeysuckle Railway Workshops in 2011, this vibrant museum takes you through Newcastle’s history.
+That journey goes from early Aboriginal life to British settlement, coal and steel production, and to life today – all within the beautifully maintained Victorian railway architecture.
+Culture Vultures should also pop into the Newcastle Art Gallery to see its collection of 5,000 works.